MakeSchool-Tutorials/Voicey-Rails-iOS-Tutorial/P06-Associations/content.md

 ### Belongs To

 A belongs_to association sets up a one-to-one connection with another model.
-When we use a belongs to association, we indicate that we (the model) contains the foreign key to another model.
+When we use a belongs to association, we indicate that we (the Memo model in this example) contains the foreign key to another model.

 ### Has Many